Otros Ejercicios

 In the of honor, the judge pounded his gavel

-And that the strings in the books ain't pulled and persuaded
+And the strings in the books ain't pulled and persuaded

-And that even the get properly handled
+And that the get properly handled

 And that the ladder of law has no top and no bottom,

-at the person who killed for no reason
+Stared at the who killed for no reason

 And handed out strongly, for penalty and repentance,